DeloreanH/laravel-geo/README.md

             return $query->whereContains($geometry,$point);
         }

-     // on the controller, ('geometry') reference to the spatial column on the table, the $point is an object of DeloreanH\PHPOGC\DataTypes\Point
+     // on the controller, ('geometry') reference to the spatial column on the table, the $point is an object of ElevenLab\PHPOGC\DataTypes\Point
      $polygon = App\Model::contains('geometry',$point)->get();

 # ToDo